iamalexchip/clawcrane/docs/README.md

 # Laravel ClawCrane

-ClawCrane is a set off laravel packages for bringing GraphQl like functionality to your Laravel APIs using your eloquent models.
-The packages allow you to do the following:
+Clawcrane is a laravel package for GraphQl like data fetching on your eloquent models.
+The packages works in the following way:

-- Send object templates to you api endpoints and get responses matching your templates so that you only get what you want from the server

-eg sending this
+- Supply an object template

 ```json
 {